 Chilies can be the first seeds you sow in the new year.
 Place them on a windowsill above a radiator or on a heated bench, as they are slow to germinate they need some heat.

-Sow them into trays first, then transplant them into plugs when the seedlings develop leaves, repot them again in March and then into their final pots in May.
+Sow them into trays, then transplant them into plugs when the seedlings develop leaves, repot them again in March and into their final pots in May.
 Chilies hate being waterlogged but like plenty of water, so use free-draining compost.

 Choose and order your seeds

-Growing your flowers, fruits and vegetables from seed is the cheapest way to fill your garden and the New Year is the time to start ordering them.
+Growing your flowers, fruits and vegetables from seed is the cheapest way to fill your garden.

 There is no need to rush this.
 Take the time to plan out your garden, think about what fruit and vegetables would you like to eat or what colour scheme would you like?
 As long as they are ordered by the end of January, you have plenty of time to sow and grow them.